Posts from the category Music

 • Dreaming of flight

-…and where better to realise a childhood dream than in the Swiss Bernese Oberland?
-U.K. band Rudimental chose to film a large amount of the video for their recent release “Free” (featuring Emili Sandé) in the Alps of the Jungfrau Region and not only is the song lovely, but the accompanying video sequences are sublime.
+U.K. band Rudimental chose to film a large amount of the video for their recent release “Free” in the Swiss Jungfrau Region.

 Read more